Skip to Content

 And let me tell you, editing their closets was always the first step.
 It wasn’t glamorous, but it was absolutely essential.

 At first, I didn’t understand why it left me so drained.
-The job itself was easy – physically, it wasn’t demanding, and on paper, we were just sorting clothes.
+The job itself was easy.
+Physically it wasn’t demanding, and on paper we were just sorting clothes.
 But I would leave those appointments completely wiped out, and it took me a while to figure out why.

 Eventually, I realized the fatigue wasn’t about the work.
 It came from the emotional weight of the process.
-Each piece held a story, a memory, or a “what if” that made it hard for my clients to let go – and I was holding space for all of it.
+Each piece held a story, a memory, or a what if that made it hard for my clients to let go, and I was holding space for all of it.

 Clothes are more than what we wear.
 They reflect who we are, where we’ve been, and who we hope to become.
 So it makes sense that editing your wardrobe stirs up emotion.